AlexR2D2/duckdbex/README.md

 ### CSV Files

-DuckDB has an embedded CSV reader that allows to load CSV files directly into database (escaping data transfering from Elixir to NIF, so ERTS doesn't involved in this).
-Also, DuckDB supports **compressed** CSV files, e.g. a gzipped file like `my_csv_file.csv.gz` and etc.
+DuckDB has an embedded CSV reader that allows to load CSV files directly into database (escaping data transferring from Elixir to NIF, so ERTS doesn't involved in this).
+Also, DuckDB supports **compressed** CSV files, e.g. a gzipped file like `my_csv_file.csv.gz`, etc.

 For example we have a `test.csv` CSV file:
 ```csv